kermitt2/entity-fishing/Readme.md

 * interactive disambiguation in text editing mode.
 ![Editor with real time disambiguation](doc/images/screen6.png)

-Supervised machine learning is used for the disambiguation, currently a Bagged Decision Tree, exploiting various features.
+Supervised machine learning is used for the disambiguation, based on a Random Tree Forest, exploiting various features.
+Training is realized using Wikipedia data.

 The tool currently supports English, German and French languages.
-For English, our Name Entity Recognition ([grobid-ner](https://github.com/kermitt2/grobid-ner)) can be used in combination with the disambiguation.
+For English and French, our Name Entity Recognition ([grobid-ner](https://github.com/kermitt2/grobid-ner)) is used in combination with the disambiguation.
 For each recognized entity in one language, it is possible to complement the result with crosslingual information in the two other languages.
 A _nbest_ mode is available.
 Domain information are produced for a large amount of entities in the technical and scientific fields, together with Wikipedia categories and confidence scores.

-The tool has been designed for fast processing (at least for a NERD, 400-500 words per seconds on11 an average linux server), with limited memory (at least for a NERD, 4GB of RAM) and to offer close to state-of-the-art accuracy.
+The tool has been designed for fast processing (at least for a NERD system, 400-500 words per seconds on an medium-profile linux server), with limited memory (at least for a NERD system, here 2GB of RAM) and to offer close to state-of-the-art accuracy.
+(N)ERD uses the very fast SMILE ML library for machine learning and a JNI integration of LMDB as embedded database.

 (N)ERD requires JDK 1.8 and maven 3.
 It supports Linux-64 and Mac OS environments.
-Windows has not been tested, but apart the optional NER, (N)ERD should theoretically work.
+Windows environment has not been tested.

 ## Install and build

-You will need a total of approx. 14GB of free disk space for installing (N)ERD.
-Running the service requires at least 4GB of RAM.
+You will need a total of approx. 50GB of free disk space for installing (N)ERD.
+Running the service requires at least 2GB of RAM.

 First install _grobid_ and _grobid-ner_, see http://github.com/kermitt2/grobid and http://github.com/kermitt2/grobid-ner